OlivierLD/raspberry-coffee/SunFlower/README.md

-## Servos and Sun, aka Sunflower project
+## Sun Flower project, Servos and Sun.

 The original idea is to build a device with 2 standard servos to orient a solar panel (like [that one](https://www.adafruit.com/product/200) or similar) so it faces the Sun whenever possible (ie during the day).